mmzhang7/Recipes-Project/README.md

 | 33            | 1     | 5.0000 | 5      |
 | 37            | 1     | 5.0000 | 5      |

 This table confirms several trends observed earlier.
 Most recipes cluster between **5–10 ingredients**, reflecting the popularity of simpler dishes.
 While **average ratings are generally high** across all groups, an intriguing pattern appears: **recipes with more ingredients (31–37) consistently receive perfect 5-star ratings**, although these are rare.
-This may indicate that more elaborate recipes, while less common, are especially appreciated by users—possibly because they deliver more flavor or require more effort, leading to greater satisfaction.
+This may indicate that more elaborate recipes, while less common, are especially appreciated by users, leading to greater satisfaction.
 However, the lack of variation in median ratings (all are 5) also suggests that **user ratings may not be very sensitive to ingredient count**.

 ---